Acoercode/ac-ts-frontend-assessment/README.md

 ---

-## What We Provide

-- Starter instructions
-- Clear acceptance criteria
-- A **query cheat-sheet** for openFDA

----

 ## Candidate Task

 Your goal is to build a filterable dashboard using data from one openFDA endpoint.
 The dashboard should combine a data table with at least three ApexCharts visualizations of different types, alongside filters and controls that make the data easy to explore.

 Core Requirements (90–120 minutes)

 1. Pick one endpoint: Select a single openFDA endpoint (Drug Events, Device Events, or Food Recalls).
 2. Data table:
    - Search input → translates into openFDA search queries